 You’re ready to be your own boss.
 You want to go all in on self-employment and maybe even work from coffee shops.
 You’re not alone.
-The number of independent workers grew by 34 percent in 2021, according to a 2021 MBO Partners report.
+The number of freelance workers grew by 34 percent in 2021, according to a 2021 MBO Partners report.

 But how do you get in front of the right people and land freelance clients?
 To be honest, there’s no magic bullet.
 The good news is there’s a lot of methods you can use to build your own business.

 You don’t need to use all of the following tips to find new clients, but they’re a great way to start getting clients.
-Regardless of what kind of Independent you are, you’ll find a new idea of how to land high-quality freelance clients on this list.
+Regardless of what kind of freelancer you are, you’ll find a new idea of how to land high-quality freelance clients on this list.

 Identify your target client 🕵️